arkosy/mesh/README.md

 Mesh is a build system for C and C++ projects.
 It’s currently under active development and aims to make building small to medium-sized projects simpler using a clean TOML-based configuration.

-> ⚠️ **Note:** Mesh is still in development, so expect bugs and breaking changes.
+> ⚠️ **Note:** Mesh is still in development (I'm planning a Rust rewrite of this), so expect bugs and breaking changes.
 It’s not recommended yet for large or production-critical projects.

 ---